-UCMJ

-U.S.C.
-United States Code

-Rule

-Court of Appeals for the Armed Forces

-CourtUnited States Court of Appeals for the Armed Forces

-Filings

-of Review, Joint Appendices, Petitions, Motions, and Letters from the Judge

-Advocate General in Mandatory Review Cases.

-Victim includes a person found by a court to

-have been harmed by a crime, whether represented by counsel or pro se.

-Complainant Complainant includes a person alleging

-victim status, whether represented by counsel or pro se.
+UCMJUniform Code of Military Justice U.S.CUnited States Code RuleRules of Practice and Procedure of the United States Court of Appeals for the Armed Forces CourtUnited States Court of Appeals for the Armed Forces FilingsDocuments, including Pleadings, Briefs, Certificates of Review, Joint Appendices, Petitions, Motions, and Letters from the Judge Advocate General in Mandatory Review Cases.
+VictimVictim includes a person found by a court to have been harmed by a crime, whether represented by counsel or pro se.
+Complainant Complainant includes a person alleging victim status, whether represented by counsel or pro se.